muratkemaldar/komandojs/README.md

         }
       }
     ],

+    // options, these are the defaults
     options: {
   		focusInput: false,
   		defaultCommandNotFoundMessage: '¯\\_(ツ)_/¯'
   	},

+    // after init callback
     callback: function(){
       console.log("komando initialized");
     }

   });

 </script>
 ```
 These are the init properties you can pass: